find1dream/Tello-Aruco/README.md

 I hacked the library and then can use

-  1.high speed mode(in theory max 10m/s)
+  1.high speed mode(in theory max 10m/s, doesn't work now)

   2.mvo data(speed, position)